Your AI. Your data.

 Get an expert breakdown from your own AI or talk to Agent Friday

-Leading enterprise AI strategy and implementation for Fortune 500 clients in regulated industries.
+Led enterprise AI strategy and implementation for Fortune 500 clients in regulated industries.
+Separated from Aquent in May 2026 to focus full-time on FutureSpeak.AI.

 Award-winning investigative journalist whose career spans digital media entrepreneurship, editorial leadership, and breaking stories cited by The New York Times, The Washington Post, Wired, Rolling Stone, and used as evidence in ACLU federal civil rights litigation.